localvoid/ivi/README.md

 - [Pointer Events](https://ivijs.github.io/examples/playground/pointer-events/) (27kb)
   [[Source Code](https://github.com/ivijs/examples/tree/master/src/playground/pointer-events)]

-## Why not JSX?

-JSX has a great feature that it is easy to implement codemod tools, so you can perform code transformations that involve jsx on the large javascript code bases.
-The recommended way for building large applications in ivi is to use TypeScript, and TypeScript in general doesn't have such problems, it is quite easy to implement any code transformation tools for TypeScript that doesn't need any additional JSX-like syntax.

-JSX is also easier for newcomers who already familiar with HTML when they start playing with jsx, but it also creates a problem that there are still many developers who thinks thas JSX is a some kind of template, and not just a syntax sugar for creating javascript values, and because of it they are still don't fully understand why it is much more flexible than templates.

-It is possible to implement a JSX transformer that will create ivi `VNode` instances from jsx.
-The current API just works way much better with TypeScript type checking and autocompletion, and there are no plans for JSX support for ivi in the near future.

 ## Notes on Performance Benchmarks

 I've been involved in most popular web UI benchmarks in one way or another.
 I even created a couple of them: